OWASP/www-chapter-karachi/index.md

 Hello Karachi !!!.
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
 Our mission is to enrich Karachi's application security community.

-## Call For Speakers
-Call For Speakers is open.
-If you would like to present a talk on Application Security at future OWASP Karachi Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders listed in the sidebar.

 ## Sponsorship
 If you or your organization is interested in sponsoring or hosting a meeting, please contact one of the Chapter Leaders listed in the sidebar.